Forró: Music

 This combination of instruments was defined as the base of forró by Luiz Gonzaga.
 Before Gonzaga other combinations have been commonly used.
 The combination of triangle with accordion is a combination that has already existed in European folk music before and is also used in Cajun music in the United States.
 Forró thus conserves a format of a small ensemble with multiple (in this case two) percussionists, something that also used to be common in Europe and the United States before the era of the drum set.

 This combination of instruments serves rather as a base and is not fixed, incorporating sometimes other instruments such as fiddle, flute, pandeiro, bass, cavaquinho and acoustic guitar.

 The combination of zabumba and triangle is almost always part of the rhythm section of any forró group.
 The accordion is always part of a forró ensemble, apart from the sub-style of "forró rabecado", where the accordion is replaced by a fiddle.

 The triangle keeps an ongoing pulse on all the sixteenth notes of the 4/4 beat, while accentuating the third sixteenth.
 In this sense, the function can be compared to the rhythm guitar or the hi-hat of the drum set in rock music, although the triangle accentuates the third beat more strongly with its high pitched metallic sound, being damped to give a fainter and drier sound on the other beats.
 The zabumba, which is played on both sides, on one side giving a grave sound and on the other a sharp whip-like sound, plays the syncopated rhythms essential to forró.

-From the melodic and harmonic point of view, forró makes heavy use of the escala nordestina (literally North-eastern scale), which could be characterised as being a mixture of the Lydian and Mixo-lydian modes.
+Forró makes heavy use of the escala nordestina (literally North-eastern scale), which could be characterised as being a mixture of the Lydian and Mixo-lydian modes.
 The North-eastern scale represents the basis of a large part of the more traditional forró and the forró pé-de-serra, similar to the way the blues scale is the basis for the music of the Mississippi Delta.
 The escala nordestina is most evident in pieces such as "Vem Morena", baião of Luiz Gonzaga.
 The accordion is the typical melody instrument used in forró, and is sometimes called the "Soul of Forró" or the "Soul of the Sertão", referring the region where Forró has originated.

 As forró diversified away from its roots, it has incorporated other influences, and more significantly, diversified into quite distinct musical styles.